Gravel bicycle: Design characteristics

-Once assembled from cyclocross and road touring bikes, purpose-designed gravel bikes emerged the 2010s as bicycle manufacturers saw a growing sales segment.
+Once assembled from cyclocross and road touring bikes, purpose-designed gravel bikes emerged in the 2010s as bicycle manufacturers saw a growing sales segment.
 Many companies, large and small, rapidly took to designing and marketing bikes specific to gravel.
 Races such as Unbound Gravel and riders such as Dan Hughes helped to shape the trend.
 By the end of the 2010s, gravel bikes were a significant portion of all bikes sold.

 Gravel bikes have been constructed out of a wide variety of frame materials, including aluminum, carbon fibre, titanium and steel.
 The vast majority of gravel bikes include a rigid fork, carbon fibre and chromoly forks being the most common given its inherent vibration-absorbing properties.

 Gravel bicycles generally use drop bars, similar to racing and cyclocross bicycles, unlike mountain bikes and hybrid bicycles.
 Many gravel bikes are fitted with wider bars than would be typical for a road or cyclocross bike, and a few have been fitted with "flared" bars that angle outwards.
 Clip-on aerobar extensions are sometimes used, particularly in racing.

 Gravel bikes have frame geometry that is intermediate between a road bike and a cross-country mountain bike, leading to a bike that is slower to turn but more stable, particularly in low-traction descents, than a road bike or cyclocross bike.

 Gravel bikes almost universally use disc brakes, and many models use hydraulic disc brakes.

 Gravel bikes often have additional mounting points for bottle cages, as well as carriage points optimised for carrying bikepacking gear.